Azure-Samples/ms-identity-msal-java-samples/3. Java Servlet Web App Tutorial/4-Deployment/deploy-to-azure-app-service/README.md

 1. Supply a config file that omits secrets (i.e., `authentication.properties` that does not contain `aad.secret` and its value)
 2. After you've deployed your app in the next sections, come back and add the secrets from a secure location such as:
-   1. **Azure Keyv Vault**.
+   1. **Azure Key Vault**.
 Use the [Microsoft Azure Key Vault SDK for Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/keyvault).
 Set the client secret value in vault, naming it `CLIENT_SECRET` for example.
 Then set up the Azure key vault client in your app.
 Modify the `helpers/Config.java` file as follows:

          ```Java
          // remove this line: